blairw/ACIS2019/docs/README.md

 ### What is this?

-The **Australiasian Conference on Information Systems 2019 (ACIS 2019)** took place in Perth (Australia) on 9-11 December, 2019.
-Unfortunately, the official conference website (acis2019.org) seems to be a bit unwell at the moment (as at time of writing: 17 July 2020).
+The 30th **Australiasian Conference on Information Systems (ACIS)** took place in Fremantle (Perth, Western Australia, Australia) on 9-11 December, 2019.
+Unfortunately, as at time of writing (17 July 2020), the official conference website (acis2019.org) seems to be a bit unwell.
 While we await its expedient recovery, we can take advantage of the fact that all ACIS 2019 papers are _"distributed under the terms of the Creative Commons Attribution-NonCommercial 3.0 Australia License, which permits non-commercial use, distribution, and reproduction in any medium, provided the original author and ACIS are credited"_.

 All papers presented at ACIS 2019 are available for download below (scroll to **"Papers by Track"**).